banago/PHPloy/readme.md

     phploy --rollback

-To roll back to whatever commit you want to, you run:
+To roll back to whatever commit you want, you run:

     phploy --rollback="commit-hash-goes-here"